livekit/livekit/README.md

 We publish a [helm chart](https://github.com/livekit/livekit-helm) that helps you to set up a cluster with high availability.
 For detailed instructions, see [Kubernetes guide](https://docs.livekit.io/deploy/kubernetes)

+### Testing your deployment

+Use the [connection tester](https://livekit.io/connection-test) to ensure your installation is set-up properly for user traffic.

 ## Building from source